-How significant are the predicted changes to erosion regulation services in the Western Wales RBD?
+How significant are the predicted changes to erosion regulation services in the Dee RBD?

-Implementation of the Western Wales RBMP is anticipated to have a major positive and significant effect on the erosion regulation services in the RBD.
-The main beneficiaries of this positive effect are people and wildlife using and living close to rivers and lakes.
+Implementation of the Dee RBMP is not anticipated to have a significant effect on the erosion regulation services in the RBD, however there is anticipated to be a minor, positive effect to the erosion regulation services overall.
+The main beneficiaries of this positive effect are wildlife and people who use rivers and lakes.
 Controlling soil erosion and sedimentation will be likely to increase people's use and enjoyment of ecosystems and the services they provide (recreation and freshwater for example).
 Reducing erosion will benefit fish and invertebrate populations that are either sensitive to elevated levels of sediment or are affected by a reduction in breeding habitat.
 Controlling soil erosion and sedimentation will also lead to a positive effect on the amount of nutrients (especially nitrogen and phosphorus) entering rivers and lakes which can negatively affect ecology.
 The indirect and cumulative effects of the improvements to the erosion regulation service are outlined in Section 3 below.